Mrs. Correct and Majority Colorings: Results and proofs

+Recall that a square matrix is irreducible if it cannot be transformed into a block upper triangular form by permuting its rows and columns.
+In particular, if one replaces all the non-zero entries of a matrix with $1$'s and considers it as an adjacency matrix of a digraph, it is irreducible if and only if this digraph is strongly connected (see e.g.~\cite[Section 8.7]{refGodsil}).
 Since $D$ is strongly connected, $T$ is irreducible and we can apply the Perron-Frobenius Theorem (see e.g.~\cite[Theorem 8.8.1]{refGodsil}).
 According to it, there exists a positive left eigenvetor $x$ of $T$ with eigenvalue $1$, that is a vector $x$ such that $x_v>0$ for every $v\in V$, and

 Consider now the underlying positively-edge-weighted undirected graph $G=(V,E_G,\omega_G)$ of $D$, with weighting $\omega_G$ defined as follows:

 Observe that the total weight of edges incident to any vertex $v$ equals